MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/double-key-encryption.md

 The following video shows how Double Key Encryption works to secure your content.

-If your organizations has any of the following requirements, you can use DKE to help secure your content:
+If your organizations have any of the following requirements, you can use DKE to help secure your content:

 - You want to ensure that *only you* can ever decrypt protected content, under all circumstances.
 - You don't want Microsoft to have access to protected data on its own.